gavianu/NanoFlowModel/docs/05_theory_and_model.md

 - Rectification of motion is possible **without external work** input, relying purely on **microscopic structural asymmetries**.

 The NanoFlowModel adheres strictly to the second law.
 Local decreases in entropy (e.g., accumulation in one chamber) are permitted due to heat dissipation and asymmetric kinetic filtering across boundaries.

 ---

-### 🧭 Conclusion

-Test006 demonstrates how **geometry alone can induce order** from disorder, aligning with theories of entropic transport, Brownian ratchets, and information thermodynamics.

-It bridges conceptual gaps between:

-- Pure physics (Langevin, Fokker–Planck)
-- Information theory (Landauer)
-- And biological emergence (Maxwellian sorting)

----